 Associate Floating IP in the same menu.
 This will trigger a popup, where you can either select an already existing floating IP or a floating IP pool:

-Every LoadBalancer automatically also receives a SecurityGroup that opens the necessary ports for this Load Balancer up.
-This SecurityGroup can also be configured to only allow certain source IP ranges by setting the
+SecurityGroup can also be configured to only allow certain source IP ranges by setting the

-Note that because of a limitation in Kubernetes, updating or adding this field after the creation of a Load Balancer service is currently not possible.
+Note that because of a limitation in Kubernetes, updating or adding this field after the creation of a load balancer service is currently not possible.

 This can have multiple reasons.
-Typical problems are
+Typical problems are:

 kubectl port-forward $PODNAME 8080:80(port might differ) and check if you can reach your application on Port 80.